devitocodespro/Rice-Workshop-2022/README.md

 2.95 s with `NvidiaCompiler`
 ```

-You can edit the generated file and test your changes through to the "JIT
+You can edit the generated file and test your changes through the "JIT
 backdoor" -- a mechanism in Devito that allows users and developers to test
 their hacks directly without having to interfere with the Devito compiler.
 So, make your edits, save the file, and re-run as: